telecoda/go-saic/README.md

     -source_dir="data/input/sourceimages": directory for source images
     -t=false: create thumbnails
-    -thumb_dir="data/output/thumbnail_images": directory to create thumbnails images in -tile_size=32: size of image tiles in output image, width & height are the same
+    -thumb_dir="data/output/thumbnail_images": directory to create thumbnails images in -tile_size=32: size of image tiles in output image, width & height are the same -type="matched": Type of mosaic (tinted or matched)
 ##Example usage

 ###search for pictures, create thumbnail and create a mosaic image